ckn3/SVM-Change-Detection/README.md

 # A two-stage method for spectral–spatial classification of hyperspectral images

-- This code is an implementation of the two-stage method, where the first stage is a $\nu-SVM$ and the second stage is a $L1, L2$
+This code is an implementation of the two-stage method, where the first stage is a $'\nu-SVM'$ and the second stage is a $'L1, L2'$
 - Link to the paper: https://link.springer.com/article/10.1007/s10851-019-00925-9.

 - Contact: kangnicui2@gmail.com